hal/halos-distribution/README.md

     services            Deploy WildFly and Quarkus demo services
 ```

-You can set up everything in one go, or do it incrementally.
-The latter is useful if you first want to start halOS and the start some demo services. halOS is deployed from [quay.io/halconsole/halos](https://quay.io/repository/halconsole/halos).
+You can set up everything in one go `./setup.sh all`, or do it incrementally.
+The latter is useful if you first want to start halOS and then start the demo services.

+For halOS [quay.io/halconsole/halos](https://quay.io/repository/halconsole/halos) is used.
 The demo services are based on [quay.io/hpehl/wildfly-halos-demo](https://quay.io/repository/hpehl/wildfly-halos-demo), [quay.io/hpehl/quarkus-halos-demo](https://quay.io/repository/hpehl/quarkus-halos-demo) and [quay.io/halconsole/wildfly](https://quay.io/repository/halconsole/wildfly).

 ## Cleanup